Marcedv2/discord-selfbot/README.md

 3. Windows 10 or 11.
 4. A curious mind.

-> Note: As of nov  dec 24, 2023, Exarc token gen is working fine and theres no problem nor account termination, but be safe with this and do not cause ny harm.

 > To aspiring developers: This source code is generously shared to facilitate understanding of automations and external API uses without relying on a private one